ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: Results

 \textbf{Privacy Attacks.} $\;$ Under the standard honest-but-curious model, we assume the attacker is a compromised aggregator or server with access to client-transmitted gradients.
-We evaluate five representative attacks across two widely studied categories: \textit{Membership Inference Attacks (MIA)} and \textit{Data Reconstruction Attacks (DRA)}.
+We evaluate six representative attacks across two widely studied categories: \textit{Membership Inference Attacks (MIA)} and \textit{Data Reconstruction Attacks (DRA)}.
 For MIA, we adopt the privacy auditing framework of \citet{steinkePrivacyAuditOne2023}, repeating the evaluation at each round for every client; for text generation, we adapt the SPV-MIA of \citet{fuMIALLM2024} to our auditing setting.
 Reported results correspond to the maximum, over all $T$ rounds, of the average MIA accuracy across $K$ clients.
 For DRA, we consider the strongest white-box threat model, which assumes access to the gradient of a single training sample, and implement DLG \citep{DLG}, iDLG \citep{FCleak_label}, and ROG \citep{yue_rog_attack2023}, with the latter specifically designed for reconstruction from obfuscated gradients.
-Reconstruction quality is measured with LPIPS, SSIM, and SNR.
-Implementation details are provided in Appendix~\ref{app:privacy_attack_details}.
+We further include GGL \cite{liGGL2022a}, an adaptive gradient inversion attack that accounts for the gradient transformation induced by the privacy defense.